techthehood/notes/webpack/dynamic imports chunks.md

 ```
 **idk if i need the react and ReactDOM in the webpack.ProvidePlugin section**
 eventually you will have to go to the output folder and copy the script links and add to your html file
+> webpack.ProvidePlugin section eliminates the need to write import statements

 **GOTCHA: had to add localhost to cors whitelist**
 ```